 In our view, you can build highly differentiates sales teams.
 The key is to regularly assess your reps’ knowledge retention through Knowledge Checks.

-For instance, in a company that sells primarily through distribution and gig like arrangements, the impact of knowledge checks is exponential.
-Therefore, if your eventual sellers are far removed from the organisation’s day-to-day contact and span of control, you must run regular Knowledge Checks.
+For instance, in a company that sells primarily through distribution and gig-like arrangements, the impact of knowledge checks is exponential.
+Therefore, if your eventual sellers are far removed from the organization’s day-to-day contact and span of control, you must run regular Knowledge Checks.

 Knowledge Checks Impact: Choose A Single Metric for Measurement

 Companies should choose a single numeric metric (say on a scale from 0-100) as a measure of knowledge levels.
 Each measurement will represent the knowledge of a salesperson for a key “topic” (we call these “Objectives” on our application).
 The simplest form of topics can be the company’s product families.
 We see this used a lot.